- Claim TPD from Superannuation Funds

 TPD Claim: Major Considerations

-- You must understand Total and Permanent Disability (TPD) insurance because it offers financial security when you can’t earn an income due to a range of disabilities caused by illness or injury.
+- Total and Permanent Disability (TPD) insurance offers financial security when you can’t earn an income due to a range of disabilities caused by illness or injury.

-- To make a successful TPD insurance claim, you must first satisfy your insurance policy definitions by supplying compelling evidence of your condition, like medical reports and employment records.
+- To make a successful TPD insurance claim, you must first satisfy the insurance policy definitions by supplying compelling medical evidence of your condition, like medical reports and employment records.

-- An experienced TPD lawyer increases your chance of a successful TPD claim, maximises your TPD compensation, and avoids common mistakes.
+- An experienced TPD lawyer can explain what you must prove for a successful TPD claim and how to avoid common mistakes.

 TPD insurance acts like a safety net when the unexpected happens, offering financial security.
 When illness or injury limits your ability to work, successful TPD claims provide income.
 There are several benefits to TPD insurance, including: